Dam issue: Kerala govt cancels tree-felling order | Law-Order

 - India

-The Kerala government on Wednesday canceled an order granting permission to Tamil Nadu for felling 15 trees downstream of Baby Dam at Mullaperiyar reservoir.
+The Kerala government on Wednesday cancelled an order granting permission to Tamil Nadu for felling 15 trees downstream of Baby Dam at Mullaperiyar reservoir, with the state cabinet taking a decision to this effect.

+The development comes in the wake of the ruling CPI(M)-LDF facing flak, mainly from Opposition Congress over the issue after Tamil Nadu Chief Minister M K Stalin earlier thanked his Kerala counterpart Pinarayi Vijayan for his government allowing felling of the trees.
+As the move drew criticism in the state, the Kerala government later froze the order.

+Since the November 5 order issued by the Principal Chief Conservator of Forests (Wildlife) and the Chief Wildlife Warden was ''not legally binding'', it was decided by the Cabinet to cancel it, a statement issued by the government said on Wednesday.
+An official who prepared the order could face action, sources said.

+Official sources said the government has also decided to take disciplinary action against chief wildlife warden Bennichan Thomas, who allegedly prepared the tree felling order and indicated he may be suspended from service.

+The Congress-led UDF welcomed the government move to cancel the tree-felling order, with the Leader of Opposition in the state assembly V D Satheesan claiming it was an outcome of their questioning the state government's decision.

-The Kerala government was under attack from the opposition Congress-led UDF in the State Assembly for its controversial order granting permission to cut the trees.
+The Vijayan government was under attack from the opposition Congress-led bloc in the state Assembly for its controversial order granting permission to cut the trees.

+It had staged a walkout in the assembly earlier in the day over the issue.

+Incidentally, on Tuesday, the Tamil Nadu government had released a copy of the ''Proceedings of the Principal Chief Conservator of Forests (Wildlife) and Chief Wildlife Warden, Kerala,'' giving an order allowing it to fell 15 trees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)